RudiHansen/CCComputer/README.md

     3 : Show Turtle questions

 Still Missing:

+(Done)No matter how the turtle stops working, it has to empty storage and refuel on the way back.

+(Done)Clear area method needs to call moveTo with the correct axispriority, and also calculate where the turtle should go before beginning the job.
+(Call to moveTo)

+(Done)Think about how to get the moveTo method to select the right axispriority, or just perhaps the call to it from ClearArea.

+Find a good way to store data on the computer about Turtles, and positions of storage and fuel.
+So make a list with these fields:
+Id  Name    PosX    PosZ    PosY    Face
+1   Miner1  75      -41     63      "S"
+2   Miner2  77      -41     63      "S"
+3   Fuel    73      -40     63      "N"
+4   DropOff 74      -40     63      "N"

+Then I need a screen on the Computer to show the list, and possibility to Edit, Delete and Add Records.
+This has to be on the actual computer not the Monitor.

+Also need to work on block avoidance, it is simply not good enough as it is now.

+Look into the process about sending jobs to turtles.
+I would like to be able to give the computer an area to clear, and then it should based on how meany turtles are available be able to distribute jobs to them.

 I was thinking that perhaps I should look into separating thinks into different processes that may be able to run at the same time, using parallel.waitForAll
 1. Process that receives modem messages, and processes them modem.receiveMessages() Protocol S   : Status updates from Turtles  (Done)